ibexa/documentation-developer/docs/release_notes/ez_platform_v2.2.0.md

 #### Modifying the Page content type

-You can edit the new Page content type by adding Fields, as well as create new content types with the Page field type.
+You can edit the new Page content type by adding Fields and create new content types with the Page field type.

 ![Editing Fields in Page Builder](2.2_page_builder_edit_fields.png)